Whitehouse Station, New Jersey

 Whitehouse Station, also spelled White House Station, is an unincorporated community and census-designated place (CDP) located within Readington Township, in Hunterdon County, New Jersey.
-At the 2010 United States Census, the CDP's population was 2,089.
+At the 2010 United States census, the CDP's population was 2,089.
 Whitehouse Station takes its name from Whitehouse and Abraham Van Horne's 18th century tavern.

 New Jersey Transit offers service on the Raritan Valley Line at White House Station.

 History

 The area, which is now served only by New Jersey Transit's Raritan Valley Line, used to be a railroad junction, serving as the endpoint of the ill-fated Rockaway Valley Railroad, which ceased operation in 1913.

-Whitehouse Station was home to the global headquarters of pharmaceutical giant Merck, which was housed in the modernist Merck Headquarters Building.
-Merck has now shifted its base of operations to Kenilworth.
+Whitehouse Station was home to the global headquarters of pharmaceutical giant Merck, which was housed in the modernist Merck Headquarters Building for more than two decades.
+Merck has shifted its base of operations to Rahway.

+On April 5, 2024, at 10:23 AM, the community was struck by a magnitude 4.8 earthquake.
+The quake saw no major damage and no injuries.
+At 5:59 PM, on the same day, a second earthquake recorded at magnitude 3.8 struck east of the community in Gladstone, New Jersey.